mafintosh/blog/posts/pragmatic-modularity.md

 The require function is also a great example of decoupling in practice (we'll get back to this later).
 It was added to node before `npm`, the node package manager, was created.
 This meant that external developers could create third party package managers that all could install multiple versions of the same module without node needing to know that this was happening.
 Node was just reading files from a file system.
 There was a time we had multiple package managers in node all competing to be "The One True Package Manager".

 With npm came an explosion in the amount of packages available for node.
-Almost 300.000 different packages can now be downloaded through npm.
+Over 300.000 different packages can now be downloaded through npm.

 ## Writing Great Modules